AdobeDocs/experience-platform.en/help/segmentation/api/export-jobs.md

 ---
 keywords: Experience Platform;home;popular topics;segmentation;Segmentation;Segmentation Service;export jobs;api;
 solution: Experience Platform
-title: Export jobs endpoint
+title: Export Jobs API Endpoint
 topic: developer guide
 description: Export jobs are asynchronous processes that are used to persist audience segment members to datasets.
-You can use the /export/jobs endpoint in the Adobe Experience Platform Segmentation API, which allows you to programmatically retrieve, create, and cancel export jobs.
+You can use the /export/jobs endpoint in the Adobe Experience Platform Segmentation Service API, which allows you to programmatically retrieve, create, and cancel export jobs.
 ---

-# Export jobs endpoint
+# Export jobs API endpoint

 Export jobs are asynchronous processes that are used to persist audience segment members to datasets.
 You can use the `/export/jobs` endpoint in the Adobe Experience Platform Segmentation API, which allows you to programmatically retrieve, create, and cancel export jobs.